The Boys in the Band (Family Guy): Plot

 While rehearsing, Stewie asks that Brian's microphone be cut off, irking the dog, and the duo have a spat that ends with Stewie walking off.
 Afterwards, Olivia approaches Brian and tells him that they should kick Stewie out of the band.
 Brian is at first hesitant, but Olivia states that Stewie is contemplating on firing Brian, provoking Brian to fire Stewie, and Olivia takes his place in the band.

 When Lois finds out about Chris' job upon finding Quagmire's sex toys in the dishwasher, she calls Quagmire's house, only to receive a voice message made by Chris.
 They approach Chris, who is walking a horse gimp (which is actually Mort Goldman in a horse costume), and Lois tells him to quit.
 Chris refuses stating that he's getting paid for the job, prompting Lois to nonchalantly say that she has $1,100 in a paint can in the garage, and will give it to Chris if he agrees to quit.
 Chris does so, as she plans not to speak of Chris' job again.

 Doing another gig while opening for the Turtlenecks, Brian sees Stewie in the crowd and tells Olivia that he cannot do this anymore since Stewie is responsible for instigating the band.
 However, Olivia coldly shows no pity, prompting Brian to quit.
 Brian finds Stewie and apologizes for his actions.
 The duo reconcile and Brian reveals that Olivia got a new dog to join the band.
 They assume it is one they never met.
 That dog turns out to be Vinny as he and Olivia perform at their latest gig.

 Reception

-The episode had an audience of 2.80 million viewers, making it the second most-watched episode of the night, behind The Simpsons.
+The episode had an audience of 2.80 million viewers, the lowest in its timeslot, but the second most-watched episode on Fox that night, behind The Simpsons.

 The episode was met with positive reviews.
 Jesse Schedeen of IGN gave the episode an 8.1/10, stating "Family Guy's 15th season started off on solid footing thanks to a consistently entertaining premiere."